pgassmann/puppet-letsencrypt_nginx/README.md

       }
     }

-If this is applied successfully, you can then add the ssl configuration to your nginx vhost as above and declare your letsencrypt_nginx::vhost
+If this is applied successfully, you can then add the ssl configuration to your nginx server as above and declare your letsencrypt_nginx::server

 #### Hiera example